audreyqyfu/MRTrios_analysis_general/README.md

 •	main.findPCs.R: this file calculates the principal component (PC) score matrix for methylation and separately for gene expression data, and identifies PCs that are significantly associated each trio.

+•	Formatting.PatientID.R: this file splits the patient ID to match each other.

 •	main.analyzeTrios.R: this file performs causal network inference for trios and their associated confounders (i.e., PCs) to infer the causal models.

+•	trioInferenceResults.Plots.R :this file summarizes the trio inference results and generating the bar plots.